kannanjayachandran/Full-Stack-Data-Science/02. Python Programming/Readme.md

 ```

 Here, an integer object with the value `300` is created, and the variable `n` is a reference to this object (means `n` is storing the memory address).
 Every object in Python has a unique identifier (typically its memory address), which can be checked using the id() function.

-> In Python, everything is an object; this includes variables, functions, classes, and even modules.
-Objects are instances of classes, and each class has its own attributes and methods.

 Consider the following code: